So many power users try dozens of complicated todo list software applications, only to go right back to their trusty todo.txt file.

 Todour is an application for handling todo.txt files on the Mac and Windows, by Sverrir Valgeirsson.

-"A todo.txt client for humans" on Ubuntu (screenshots and video clip), by ximilian.
+"A todo.txt client for humans" on Ubuntu, by ximilian.

 A fast, simple, and efficient todo.txt-compatible task list for Ubuntu, by Zach Burnham.